duemunk/Async/README.md

 Async.background {}
 ```

-Chain as many block as you want:
+Chain as many blocks as you want:
 ```swift
 Async.userInitiated {
   // 1